XORBKPT/Decrypter-AES-R-Pi-Pico/README.md

 - Try encrypting your own message with the encrypter (if you have it) and decrypt it.
 - Discuss how to safely share keys in real life (hint: not hardcoded).

-Happy decrypting!
 ```

----

-This solution provides a standalone Pico decrypter that aligns with the assumed behavior of the offline encrypter, complete with full code, minimal dependencies, and a detailed README to guide beginners through setup, usage, and understanding.
-The code is robust with error handling, and the README is structured to be engaging and educational.